viamrobotics/docs/docs/services/slam/cartographer/_index.md

    {{% /tab %}}
    {{< /tabs >}}

    For more information about the configuration attributes, see [Attributes](#attributes).

-2. Start a mapping session:
+If you want to configure cartographer to use a locally saved map, see [Using locally built maps](#using-locally-built-maps).

+   After configuring cartographer the machine should begin mapping automatically.
 Navigate to the **CONTROL** tab on your machine's page and click on the dropdown menu matching the `name` of the service you created.
-   On the cartographer panel, you can start a mapping session.

-   When you start a mapping session, Cartographer uses the data captured from when you click **Start session** until you click **End session** to create the map.

-   Once you click **End session**, the map is uploaded to the cloud and visible on your **Location** page under **SLAM library**.

-   Click **Start session**.
-   Wait for the slam session to finish starting up in the cloud, which **takes about 2 minutes**.

-   Once the slam session has started, you can follow the same steps as in [Create a new map](#create-a-new-map) to view your map.
+   See our [tips](#slam-mapping-best-practices) for making a good map!
+If you want to save your locally built map, you can use the **GetInternalState API** or use the local map uploading feature of the [cloudslam wrapper module](../cloudslam)

 {{% alert title="Info" color="info" %}}